ColoradoDemography/CERR_Application/docs/process.md

 **Process continued**

-Run the second portion of CERR_no_arcpy.py to update the data in Oracle with the proper LGID.
+Convert the dbf of the shapefile into a csv and then run the second portion of CERR_no_arcpy.py to update the data in Oracle with the proper LGID.